Brookhaven, New York: Education

 Brookhaven is the home of Stony Brook University, which moved to Stony Brook from its original Oyster Bay campus in 1962; the university has since become the town's largest employer.
 The town is home to the first and largest campus of Suffolk County Community College, located in Selden.
 The town is also home to The Stony Brook School, a Christian college prep and boarding school in Stony Brook.
+The St. Joseph's University's Long Island Campus is located in Patchogue.

+Brookhaven Public Schools over-sees the 11 School Districts, 15 High Schools and 63,500 Students within the town.